 Epidemiologic surveillance (ie, identifying and determining the cause of an outbreak)

 Pathogen identification can be important in the rare instances when specific antiviral therapy is contemplated.
 Currently, such instances are limited to early or severe influenza Diagnosis Influenza is a viral respiratory infection causing fever, coryza, cough, headache, and malaise.
-Mortality is possible during seasonal epidemics, particularly among high-risk patients (eg, those... read more , COVID-19 COVID-19 COVID-19 is an acute, sometimes severe, respiratory illness caused by the novel coronavirus SARS-CoV-2.
-COVID-19 was first reported in late 2019 in Wuhan, China and has since spread extensively... read more , severe adenovirus pneumonia, or RSV infection Treatment Respiratory syncytial virus and human metapneumovirus infections cause seasonal lower respiratory tract disease, particularly in infants and young children.
+Mortality is possible during seasonal epidemics, particularly among high-risk patients (eg, those... read more , COVID-19 COVID-19 COVID-19 is a respiratory illness caused by the novel coronavirus SARS-CoV-2.
+Infection may be asymptomatic or have symptoms ranging from mild upper respiratory symptoms to acute respiratory... read more , severe adenovirus pneumonia, or RSV infection Treatment Respiratory syncytial virus and human metapneumovirus infections cause seasonal lower respiratory tract disease, particularly in infants and young children.
 Disease may be asymptomatic, mild... read more in severely immunocompromised patients.
 Identifying the specific pathogen, (particularly the influenza virus or RSV in hospitalized patients or patients residing in a facility) may also be important for identifying and containing potential outbreaks.

 Rapid point-of-care antigen-based diagnostic tests are readily available for influenza, RSV, and SARS-CoV-2, but have poorer sensitivity than laboratory tests.
 Point-of-care tests are typically reserved for cases when clinical diagnosis is uncertain and